amrtechguy/linux-sysadmin/labs/secure-projectx-directory-for-development-team/README.md

-# Secure and Standardize Projectx Directory for Development Team
+# Secure Projectx Directory for Development Team

 ## Scenario
 The `/srv/projectx/` directory was provisioned by the sysadmin for a new development initiative.